“The computer revolution has gained people a huge amount of time and how do they spend it? In front of their computers!”

 You would go much more in depth on the study of these components in your IT courses.

 If you are a gamer, a good graphic card is important.
-It takes over the conversion of computer code into into visual data, taking some of the workload from the processor, which can use the free capacity to load other game data.
+It takes over the conversion of computer code into visual data, taking some of the workload from the processor, which can use the free capacity to load other game data.
 A graphic card is useful as soon as you are working with high-quality images – as a graphic designer, for example, or a printer.

 Alternatively, the motherboard chipset can also integrate a graphic card.